 Debbie is currently employed as a patrol officer with the City of Pelham, Alabama.
 She began her career with the Tuscaloosa County Sheriff‘s Office in 2000 and has held various positions throughout her twelve year career.
 Within the Pelham Police Department, she serves as a family liaison officer and Field Training Officer.
 Outside the department, she serves as the Secretary/Treasurer for the Philip Mahan Davis Foundation, a team member of the Alabama Critical Incident Stress Team and as an Adjunct Instructor at Itt-Technical Institute School of Criminal Justice.
 Debbie holds a Bachelor‘s Degree in Psychology and a Master‘s Degree in Criminal Justice, both from the University of Alabama.

 Debbie became involved in the Alabama Law Enforcement Torch Run for Special Olympics in 2009 and has attended two international conferences.
 Debbie organizes the Polar Plunge each year at Oak Mountain State Park and represented Alabama in the 2011 Final Leg of the Torch Run in Athens, Greece.

 South Alabama Coordiantor

-Josh became involved in the Alabama Law Enforcement Torch Run for Special Olympics in 2012 and has recently attended his first international conference.
+Josh became involved in the Alabama Law Enforcement Torch Run for Special Olympics in 2012 and has recently attended his first International conference.
 Josh was asked shortly after coordinating the Cop on Top event at the Gulf Shores Wal-Mart to become the county coordinator.
-After Sergeant Sutherlin stepped down Josh was named the Southern Region Coordinator and is responsible for the fundraising efforts for the entire southern region.
+Josh is now serving his second term as the Southern Region Coordinator and is responsible for recruiting agencies to start fundraising efforts for the southern region of Alabama.